wp-plugins/user-security-tools/readme.txt

 *   User Management: the network admin also can lock, unlock and reset user's password manually (in case of password reset, the user receives a new activation key and no data is lost).

-Obs.: This plugin is only for network/multisite installation

 == Installation ==

 1. Extract the zip file and upload all files into your plugins directory, making sure to put the files in their own unique folder.